wmckinley1/cisco/README.md

 ## record_light-loss.yml
 The record_light-loss.yml playbook will enable native Cisco DOM (Digital Optical Monitoring) capabilities to note fiber light-loss on select inter-switch links.
 This will result in a record_light-loss.txt in the ./files directory on the ansible host.

+## fetch.yml
+This playbook will retrieve the files created in memory by the EEM script from eem.yml.

+Variables for this file:
+Output_location: /path/to/dir